 Next stop: Chiang Mai to Chiang Rai.
 3 hour bus, 184 baht (around £4)

-I knew that I couldn’t leave Thailand without seeing the White Temple and it’s 100% worth the visit.
-There’s not a huge amount going on in the town but one night is definitely enough to catch the main attractions.
+I knew that I couldn’t leave Thailand without seeing the White Temple and it’s 100% worth the visit to Chiang Rai just to explore it in more detail.
+Want to know more?
 Read my full blog post on seeing the White Temple in Chiang Rai.

 Travelling for longer?
 Add Pai to your itinerary!
 It’s got a reputation for amazing vegan food in a stunning countryside setting and if I was to go back to northern Thailand, it’d definitely be on my list of places to visit.